KDE/documentation-develop-kde-org/content/hig/getting_input.md

 - /hig/patterns-command/simple/
 ---

-## Controls ##
 KDE apps mostly use standard input controls such as [buttons, menus, checkboxes, text fields, and sliders](https://develop.kde.org/docs/getting-started/kirigami/components-controls/).
-There are some rules to keep in mind beyond the basics:
+Here's how to handle various situations:

+## Initiating actions ##
+The [Button](https://doc.qt.io/qt-6/qml-qtquick-controls-button.html), [ToolButton](https://doc.qt.io/qt-6/qml-qtquick-controls-toolbutton.html), and [RoundButton](https://doc.qt.io/qt-6/qml-qtquick-controls-roundbutton.html) controls all initiate a one-time action when pressed.
+This is where and how to use them:

-- Use a flat [ToolButton](https://doc.qt.io/qt-6/qml-qtquick-controls-toolbutton.html) on a toolbar in a header or footer position, or in a Contextual Toolview—anywhere users expect to encounter UI elements that look like toolbars.
+- Use a ToolButton on a toolbar in the header or footer position or a window, page, or scrollable view.
-- Use a regular raised [Button](https://doc.qt.io/qt-6/qml-qtquick-controls-button.html) in the main content area, including settings pages and when overlaid on top of content items including list and grid items.
-In these contexts, the raised outline helps them to be be visibly recognizable as buttons.
-- Use a [RoundButton](https://doc.qt.io/qt-6/qml-qtquick-controls-roundbutton.html) for covering up part of the content area not already covered by any kind of opaque or semi-transparent background.
-These kinds of buttons never have text, so choose an icon that [conveys the button's action perfectly](../icons/#icons-only-buttons).
+- Use a RoundButton when a button needs to be overlaid in a “floating” position above a content view, especially an image view.
+This kind of button never has text, so choose an icon that [conveys the button's action perfectly](../icons/#icons-only-buttons), with no ambiguity.
+- For all other cases, use a Button.

+## Choosing between 2 obvious states
+The [Switch](https://doc.qt.io/qt-6/qml-qtquick-controls-switch.html) and [CheckBox](https://doc.qt.io/qt-6/qml-qtquick-controls-checkbox.html) controls are both used for two-state settings where both states are obvious without each one needing its own textual label.

+{{< figure src="/hig/checkboxes-with-obvious-opposite-states.png" class="text-center" caption="If you prepended the word “don't” to each CheckBox's label, they would still make sense." width="500px">}}

-- Use a [Switch](https://doc.qt.io/qt-6/qml-qtquick-controls-switch.html) or [CheckBox](https://doc.qt.io/qt-6/qml-qtquick-controls-checkbox.html) for settings where both states are obvious without needing to be separately explained.
-Use a Switch for “Instant apply” settings or state switchers that take effect immediately; otherwise, use a CheckBox.
+Use a Switch for “Instant apply” controls that take effect immediately; otherwise, use a CheckBox.

+## Choosing between 2 or more non-obvious states
+The [Radio Button](https://doc.qt.io/qt-6/qml-qtquick-controls2-radiobutton.html) and [ComboBox](https://doc.qt.io/qt-6/qml-qtquick-controls-combobox.html) controls are both used to present a set of labeled, mutually-exclusive options.

+{{< figure src="/hig/radio-buttons-with-non-obvious-opposite-states.png" class="text-center" caption="Each option's opposite state is not obvious without explanation, so Radio Buttons are used." width="350px">}}

-- Use [RadioButtons](https://doc.qt.io/qt-6/qml-qtquick-controls2-radiobutton.html) or a [ComboBox](https://doc.qt.io/qt-6/qml-qtquick-controls-combobox.html) to present mutually-exclusive options where each one benefits from being spelled out textually.
-For sets of up to 3 options with short text where space is plentiful, use RadioButtons.
-If there will up to 10 items, use a ComboBox.
-For more than 10 options, use a [list view]({{< relref "displaying_content/#lists-and-grids" >}}).
-Arrange items in a logical order; if none exists, alphabetical is a good default.
+- For 3 or fewer options with short text where vertical space is plentiful, use RadioButtons.
+- For up to 10 items, or where vertical space is limited, use a ComboBox.
+- For more than 10 options, use a scrollable [list view]({{< relref "displaying_content/#lists-and-grids" >}}).

+In all cases, arrange items in a logical order; if none exists, alphabetical is a good default.

+## Gross and fine input
-- Use a [Slider](https://doc.qt.io/qt-6/qml-qtquick-controls-slider.html) for bounded input where fast interaction is more important than precision.
+Use a [Slider](https://doc.qt.io/qt-6/qml-qtquick-controls-slider.html) for bounded input where fast interaction is more important than precision.

 Use a [SpinBox](https://doc.qt.io/qt-6/qml-qtquick-controls-spinbox.html) where precision is more important than speed of interaction.

-If both numerical precision and speed of interaction are important, then use a Slider with a SpinBox trailing it.
+If both factors are important at different times, then use a Slider with a SpinBox trailing it:

+{{< figure src="/hig/slider-and-spinbox.png" class="text-center" caption="The user can drag the Slider's handle for quick changes, or enter a precise value in the SpinBox for fine adjustments." width="375px">}}

-## Text input
+## Getting text input
 Only ask for input using a text field when it's not possible to use a control that automatically validates input.
 For this reason, you must validate the input text yourself.

 When the current text is invalid, indicate this using a [Kirigami.InlineMessage](https://develop.kde.org/docs/getting-started/kirigami/components-inlinemessages/) and disable the ability to confirm or send the input.